francabrera/ibmqx-user-guides/rst/full-user-guide/003-Multiple_Qubits_Gates_and_Entangled_States/001-Multiple_Qubits.rst

 out by applying a Hadamard gate, because it maps *:math:`n`* qubits prepared in state :math:`|0\rangle^{\otimes n}` to a superposition of all :math:`2^n` orthogonal states with equal weight.
 Try out the five-qubit version.
-You should see that it has made a quantum sphere that points in all directions with a small weight :math:`1/(2^5)`.
+You should see that it has made a quantum sphere pointing in all directions with a small weight :math:`1/(2^5)`.
 Try adding the CNOT gate to make your own complex quantum states.

 In the next sections we will show you how quantum computers take advantage of a certain peculiarity known as *entangled* states.